gonzalojparra/www/README.md

 ## 🧉 About

-A developer portfolio designed to showcase projects, experience and skills that I achieved during my career.
+A website designed to showcase my experience and skills that I achieved during my career.

 ## 🚀 Installation